-Johnson & Wales University is a private, nonprofit school in an urban setting in Providence, Rhode Island.
-Johnson And Wales University Providence was founded in 1914 and now enrolls around 5,676 students a year, including 5,120 undergrads.
-Johnson And Wales University Providence provides on-campus housing for students.
+Johnson & Wales University is a private, nonprofit school in the city of Providence, Rhode Island.
+Johnson And Wales University Providence was founded in 1914 and the school now enrolls around 5,117 students per year, including 4,652 undergrads.
+Johnson And Wales University Providence offers on-campus housing for students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 Regular decision applicants for Fall 2023 should find out if they have been admitted by December 12.

 Interested in journalism or communications?
 Johnson And Wales University Providence students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Excited for Greek life?
-Johnson And Wales University Providence has fraternities and sororities.
+Interested in Greek life?
+Johnson And Wales University Providence has both fraternities and sororities.

 Planning to play sports?
 Johnson And Wales University Providence has many options for athletes.
 See them all and learn more about life at Johnson And Wales University Providence on the Student Life page.

-Let's take a closer look at to get a clearer idea of what Johnson And Wales University Providence offers and if it might be a good fit for you.
+Let's take a look at these factors to get a clearer idea of what Johnson And Wales University Providence offers and if the college could be the right college for you.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

-In 2020, students graduated with an average of $40,359 in student loans for each student with debt.
+Graduates in the class of 2022 had an average of $39,723 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.